First cohomologies of affine, Virasoro and lattice vertex operator algebras: Basic definitions and some general facts

 \begin{rema} It is shown in \cite{H-1st-sec-coh} that the first cohomology $H^1(V, W)$ and $\widehat{H}^1(V, W)$ constructed in \cite{H-coh} are both isomorphic to the space of grading-preserving derivations from $V$ to $W$.
 Note that \cite{H-coh} constructed the cohomology theory for grading-restricted vertex algebras and modules, where the conformal element is not required to exist.
 In particular, the $L(0)$-operator in \cite{H-coh} is not required to be a component of the vertex operator associated with the conformal element $\omega$.
 It can still be defined even without the existence of conformal element.
 The notation $L(0)$ is replaced by $\d_W$ in the later papers \cite{Q-Coh} and \cite{HQ-Coh-reduct}. \end{rema}

 \begin{rema} We should emphasize that $H^1(V, W)$ depends on the choice of the grading $\d_W$.
 Different choices of grading give different cohomologies.
-For example, if $W$ is an irreducible $V$-module whose lowest $L(0)$-weight is not an integer, it is clear that $H^1(V, W) = 0$ with the grading operator $L(0)$, while $H^1(V, W)$ is usually not zero with the canonical $\N$-grading (as we will see). \end{rema}
+For example, if $W$ is an irreducible $V$-module whose lowest $L(0)$-weight $\gamma$ is not an integer, it is clear that $H^1(V, W) = 0$ if $\d_W = L(0)$, while $H^1(V, W)$ is generally nonzero with the canonical $\N$-grading given by $\d_W = L(0)-\gamma$. \end{rema}

 \begin{rema} It also follows trivially from the definition that

 Thus if every $V$-module is completely reducible, it suffices to study $H^1(V, W)$ for irreducible $W$. \end{rema}

 \begin{rema} It follows from the definition of $F$ that $F\circ L(-1) = L(-1) \circ F$.
 The following argument is given by Huang: By setting $u=v=\one$ one sees immediately that $F(\one)=0$.
 Thus